mParticle/docs/src/pages/integrations/amc/event/index.md

 // ...is equivalent to this Adobe code window.s.prop1 = 'five';
 window.s.eVar1 = 'hotel';
-window.s.pageName = 'Destination Details'; // if no pageName is provided, Adobe defaults to "PageView" window.s.t(); // logs the current window object with Adobe window.s.clearVars(); //clears the current window object so the next event can be logged
+window.s.pageName = 'Destination Details'; // if no pageName is provided, "PageView" will be sent to Adobe window.s.t(); // logs the current window object with Adobe window.s.clearVars(); //clears the current window object so the next event can be logged